Indo-Pakistani air war of 1965: Main battle

-The IAF to withdrew about 130 Vampires and over 50 Ouragons from front-line service.
-Alhough India's use of fixed-winged Vampires was later criticized, eight of the 12 Vampires successfully completed their tasks; 14 Mysteres returned unscathed, and the IAF claimed success in slowing the Pakistan Army's momentum.
+The IAF withdrew about 130 Vampires and over 50 Ouragons from front-line service.
+Although India's use of fixed-winged Vampires was later criticized, eight of the 12 Vampires successfully completed their tasks; 14 Mysteres returned unscathed, and the IAF claimed success in slowing the Pakistan Army's momentum.
 Both sides supported their ground forces on 2 September, but no major aerial engagement was observed.

 The PAF's Sabres forced the IAF to send Folland Gnat fighters to the forward base at Pathankot; India used Mysteres flying at slow speed as bait to lure the Sabres to attack, and the waiting Gnats would take them on.
 Two Sabres were scrambled, but one had to turn back when the pilot could not jettison its fuel tanks.
 The other, flown by F/L Yusaf Ali Khan, spotted the IAF planes and tried positioning himself behind them before attacking.
 As Khan got them in his cross-hairs, however, he was surrounded by a group of Gnats under attack.
-A Lockheed F-104 Starfighter in the area was sent to the dogfight, and another one was scrmbled from the base.
+A Lockheed F-104 Starfighter in the area was sent to the dogfight, and another one was scrambled from the base.
 The first Starfighter passed through the dogfight at supersonic speed; the Gnats, after scoring a kill, began to leave.
 IAF Squadron Leader Trevor Keelor of No. 23 Squadron claimed to have shot down an F-86 Sabre on 3 September for the IAF's first air-combat victory of the war, and received the Vir Chakra; however, the Sabre made it back to the base.
 Its pilot, Khan, received the Sitara-e-Jurat for surviving the dogfight against six Gnats and bringing the damaged Sabre back home.
 An IAF Gnat pilot was overheard warning others of the incoming Starfighter.
 A Gnat flown by S/L Brij Pal Singh Sikand mistakenly landed at an abandoned airstrip in Pasrur after Sikand thought he had safely crossed the border.
 After realising his mistake, Sikand's takeoff attempt was aborted due to a Pakistan Army jeep on the runway; he was taken prisoner, and later handed over to the PAF.
 A Starfighter flown by F/L Hakimullah Khan at supersonic speed was credited with forcing the Gnat down, and the Gnat is on display at the Pakistan Air Force Museum in Karachi.
 It was flown from Pasrur to Sargodha by S/L Saad Hatmi, who evaluated its flight performance and downplayed its effectiveness in a dogfight.